European-Unified-ID/euid-docs-preview/preview/docs/ref-info/glossary-uid.md

 <dl>

 <dt><MdxJumpAnchor id="gl-salt"><a href="#gl-salt">Salt</a></MdxJumpAnchor></dt>
-<dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot by itself be traced back to the original value.</dd>
+<dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot by itself be traced back to the original value (raw EUID or EUID token).</dd>
 <dd>The EUID service uses salt as part of the process, along with hashing and encryption, to secure the original value.
 Salt is added to the input value before hashing.</dd>

 <dt><MdxJumpAnchor id="gl-salt-bucket"><a href="#gl-salt-bucket">Salt bucket</a></MdxJumpAnchor></dt>
-<dd>A salt bucket is used to manage secret <a href="#gl-salt">salt</a> values over time.
+<dd>A salt bucket is used to manage secret <a href="#gl-salt">salt</a> values, used to generate raw EUIDs or EUID tokens, over time.
 Each bucket contains a single current salt value, which remains active for approximately one year before being rotated to a new value.
 Buckets can be updated independently of one another.</dd>
 <dd>There are just over one million salt buckets, and each email address or phone number is assigned to a specific bucket in a deterministic manner.
 However, this assignment is not permanent; it might change when the bucket's current secret salt is rotated to a new value.</dd>

 <dt><MdxJumpAnchor id="gl-salt-bucket-id"><a href="#gl-salt-bucket-id">Salt bucket ID</a></MdxJumpAnchor></dt>